 3. I’m not Photogenic – Maybe you are one of those people who expects to look like a model.
 Well, even models may be uncomfortable without the preparation for a good photo.
 They have the advantage of using a make-up artist and wearing a fashionable outfit.
 A professional photographer with the best equipment money can buy took that photo you so admire after it was airbrushed in Photoshop.
 Or, perhaps you are thinking of photos that have been taken of you with an iPhone when you weren’t expecting it and you look like you’ve woken up on a Sunday morning with a hangover.

-How to get the portrait you want.
+How to get the head shots or portraits you want.

 1. Show me the Way – Consider your photo session a partnership with the photographer.
 Follow his directions, let him know your best side, have an old picture you love, share it with the photographer.